tada5hi/vuecs/README.md

 ## Usage
 The first step is to define a class which implements the Interface `NavigationProviderInterface`.
-It will be responsible for providing navigation items for specific levels on demand.
+It will be responsible for providing navigation items for specific tiers on demand and will be injected to the vuex store.

 This implementation class shape should look like this: